kel196/kel196.github.io/index.md

 ![Dr Kelvin Wong](http://kel196.github.io/icon.png)

 **Dr Kelvin Wong** is a Senior Product Manager at [Risk Management Solutions (RMS)](https://www.rms.com/).
-He holds an Engineering Doctorate in 3D Geographic Information Science from [University College London](https://www.ucl.ac.uk/) in the United Kingdom, where he also completed his MSc in Geographic Information Science and MRes in Virtual Environments, Imaging and Visualisations.
+He holds an Engineering Doctorate degree in 3D Geographic Information Science from [University College London](https://www.ucl.ac.uk/) in the United Kingdom, where he also completed his MSc in Geographic Information Science and MRes in Virtual Environments, Imaging and Visualisations.
 He is a [Chartered Geographer](https://www.rgs.org/professionals/chartered-geographer/) and fellow of [The Royal Geographical Society](https://www.rgs.org/).

 At RMS, he works alongside a unique mix of climatologists, designers, seismologists, and mathematicians to design user experience for market-leading catastrophe modelling applications.
 His research to date applies to a wide range of social problems and questions, from autonomous vehicles to human behaviour understanding to transport planning.
 Find out more about Kelvin's research and publications [here](#publications).